weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 **Where**,

-* `<"user-name+ci_push_pull">` is your user-name with the + sign and the name of the robot account.
+* `<"user-name+ci_push_pull">` is your user-name including the `+` sign and the name of the robot account.
-* `<"robot-key">` is the key found in the **Robot Token** dialog box.
+* `<"robot-key">` is the key found and copied from the **Robot Token** dialog box.

 ## Launching and Configuring Flux

 Flux consists of two parts: the `fluxd` daemon and the `fluxctl` service.
-The `fluxd` daemon is deployed to the cluster and listens for changes being pushed through git; it then updates the cluster and any images accordingly. `fluxctl` is the command line utility that enables you to send requests and commands to the daemon.
+The `fluxd` daemon is deployed to the cluster and listens for changes being pushed through git; it then updates the cluster and any images accordingly. `fluxctl` is the command line utility that allows you to send requests and commands to the daemon.
 First deploy the `fluxd` daemon to the cluster and then download the `fluxctl` service and configure it for your environment.

 To install and set up Flux in Kubernetes: